MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/poolallocator_extended.drawio.png"),
 ) <poolallocator_extended>

-In diagram @fig:poolallocator_extended the red blocks are allocated memory, the green blocks unallocated memory and the orange blocks are a region of memory that is not available to the allocator.
+In @fig:poolallocator_extended the red blocks are allocated memory, the green blocks unallocated memory and the orange blocks are a region of memory that is not available to the allocator.

 Naturally, there are downsides to this kind of allocations strategy.
 Every allocation requires some metadata which means that there will always be more memory used than requested.
 As well with that each memory block being a fixed sizes means that while there will never be any internal fragmentation two other problems can occur:
 1. A memory request smaller than the block size can be requested which will lead to internal fragmentation.